William Baker (Kent cricketer)

-William Baker (christened 29 February 1832) was an English cricketer who played one match for Kent County Cricket Club in 1858.
-He was born at Cobham, Kent.
+William Baker (29 February 1832 – September 1912) was an English cricketer who played one match for Kent County Cricket Club in 1858.
+He was born at Cobham, Kent, the son of James and Sarah Baker.
+His younger brother, George, also played for Kent.

-The son of James and Sarah Baker, he played cricket for Cobham and made a single first-class cricket appearance in 1858 against an England side at Lord's.
+Baker played cricket for Cobham and made a single first-class cricket appearance in 1858 against an England side at Lord's.
 He scored three runs in the first innings in which he batted and a duck in the second innings.

 Baker worked as a bricklayer's labourer and later became an engine fitter, moving to Stratford in Essex.
-His younger brother, George was employed for a time at the same works and also played for Kent.
-Baker was married and was still living at Stratford in retirement at the 1901 census but it is not known when he died.
+His brother was employed for a time at the same works.